SciML/sciml.ai/news/2022/10/08/error_messages.md

 This release had a major focus on high-level user issues such as error messages, compile times, and documentation generation.
 Other related issues, such as code style enforcement, have also seen huge overhauls in this ecosystem update.
-From all of this, **the documetation of SciML post summer 2022 has essentially been completely overhauled and improved!**
+From all of this, **the documentation of SciML post summer 2022 has essentially been completely overhauled and improved!**

 With that, let's start showing some details!